Tony Dao, MD (He/Him)

 Mentorship Committee Chair

-Meghan Campbell, PhD, is an Associate Professor in Neurology and Radiology.
+Meghan Campbell, PhD, is a Professor in Neurology and Radiology.
 Dr. Campbell completed her PhD in Neuropsychology at Indiana University, Neuropsychology Internship at the New Mexico VA, and postdoctoral training in Neuroimaging at Washington University.
 She joined the faculty at WUSM in 2009 and runs a research lab investigating biomarkers of clinical progression in Parkinson disease.
 In addition to her active research program, Dr. Campbell is also passionate about promoting diversity, equity, and inclusion efforts at WUSM and beyond as well as mentoring the next generation of scientists and diversity advocates.
-Dr. Campbell is co-founder and leader of the Movement Disorders Diversity Advocates, chair of the LGBTQ+ committee in Radiology, and member of the Diversity, Equity, Inclusion and Belonging committee in Neurology.
-She is excited for her new role as the Chair of the Mentorship Committee and Director of OUTmentor and looks forward to expanding this program to all trainees at WUSM.
+She is excited for her new role as the Chair of the Mentorship Committee and Director of OUTmentor and looks forward to expanding this program to all LGBTQ+ individuals at WUSM.

 Eric Ricker, OD (He/Him)